The Imperial, New Delhi

 The Imperial New Delhi is a historic luxury hotel opened in 1936 in New Delhi, India.
 It is located on Janpath, close to Rajiv Chowk.
 It was New Delhi's first grand hotel.
+The hotel is owned by the Akoi family.

 History

 The hotel was designed in a mix of Art Deco, Victorian and colonial styles by architect, F.B.
 Blomfield, an associate of Edwin Lutyens, who designed the new capital of the British Raj, New Delhi.
 The hotel was built by Sandhu Jat Jagirdar S.B.S.
 Ranjit Singh, son of R.B.S.
 Narain Singh, honoured by the British Raj, at the Coronation Durbar of 1911, when New Delhi was declared the new Capital of India.

 The hotel was officially opened in 1936 by Lord Willingdon, the Viceroy of India.
 Also present was his wife, Lady Willingdon, who chose the hotel's name and conferred its lion insignia upon it.